Tag:national trust

 Barwon Park Mansion, Winchelsea

-Thomas Austin has gone down in history books for two things.
-Firstly, he built Barwon Park Mansion.
-And secondly, he introduced rabbits to Australia.
-Thomas Austin arrived from Somerset, England, in 1831 and took up 12,000 hectares(30,000 acres) of land near the Barwon River.
-In 1845 he married English-born Elizabeth, and together they had 11 children.
-In 1859 Thomas imported 12 pairs of rabbits to Barwon Park so he and his guests could partake in their favourite sport – rabbit hunting.
+Thomas Austin is known for two things in history.
+Firstly, he constructed Barwon Park Mansion.
+Secondly, he introduced rabbits to Australia.
+Thomas Austin arrived from Somerset, England, in 1831 and acquired 12,000 hectares (30,000 acres) of land near the Barwon River.
+In 1845, he married Elizabeth, who was born in England, and together they had 11 children.
+In 1859, Thomas imported 12 pairs of rabbits to Barwon Park so that he and his guests could participate in their favourite sport – rabbit hunting.
 And the rest, as they say, is history.

 “The introduction of a few rabbits could do little harm and might provide a touch of home,” Thomas Austin